wso2/docs-is/en/docs/develop/adding-scim2-custom-user-schema-support.md

 ```

 !!! note
-    Note the following configurations:

-    - If you want to disable this schema, you can add below configuration in
+    - If you want to disable this schema, you can add the configuration give below in the
-    <IS_HOME>/repository/conf/identity/charon-config.xml file.
+    `<IS_HOME>/repository/conf/identity/charon-config.xml` file.

         ```
             <Property name="custom-user-schema-enabled">false</Property>
         ```

-    - If you want to chage the name of the schema, you can add below config to
+    - If you want to chage the name of the schema, you can add the configuration give below to the
-    <IS_HOME>/repository/conf/identity/charon-config.xml file.
+    `<IS_HOME>/repository/conf/identity/charon-config.xml` file.

          ```
             <Property name="custom-user-schema-uri">urn:scim:custom:schema:new</Property>
          ```